VinukaMedawela/shinigami-hospital-gui/README.md

 Shinigami Hospital GUI

-A Java Swing-based GUI application for managing hospital reservations, built using the MVC architecture and Observer pattern.
-This project allows users to view doctor information, create/update/delete reservations, and view reservation summaries.
+Shinigami Hospital GUI is a Java Swing-based application designed to streamline hospital reservation management.
+Built with the Model-View-Controller (MVC) architecture and the Observer pattern, it provides an intuitive interface for patients to view doctor details, create and manage reservations, and access real-time summaries.

 Features